Toyota Corolla Common Problems and Solutions

 Solution:

-You can remove the MAF sensor and give it a clean to resolve this issue.
-You can watch the video below to see how this is done:
+You can remove the MAF sensor and clean it to fix this problem.
+Watch the video below to see how it's done:

 Difficulty level